godotengine/godot-docs/classes/class_tilesetatlassource.rst

 - :ref:`int<class_int>` **create_alternative_tile** **(** :ref:`Vector2i<class_Vector2i>` atlas_coords, :ref:`int<class_int>` alternative_id_override=-1 **)**

-Creates an alternative tile for the tile at coords ``atlas_coords``.
+Creates an alternative tile for the tile at coordinates ``atlas_coords``.
 If ``alternative_id_override`` is -1, give it an automatically generated unique ID, or assigns it the given ID otherwise.

 Returns the new alternative identifier, or -1 if the alternative could not be created with a provided ``alternative_id_override``.